RoshankumarS14/Salary-Prediction-of-Graduates/README.md

 ## Contributing 🤝🙌

 We welcome contributions from the open-source community!
 If you have ideas for improvements or would like to report issues, please create a pull request or open an issue.

-## License 📜📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---